Why Are Annual Pledges Important?

 What is a Pledge?

-A pledge is a commitment to give a certain amount of money to Trinity during 2013.
+A pledge is a commitment to give a certain amount of money to Trinity in a given year.
 Most people fulfill their pledges in installments, each week or month throughout the year.

 How Do I Decide How Much to Pledge?